-A writer's credits play a crucial role in determining status in the industry and are another important measure of inclusion and equity.
-It is important to note, however, that comparing employment data from the previous section with the screen credits data in this section is an inexact process.
-Screen credits are rarely determined in the same year that a screenwriter is employed to write a film; thus, the comparison numbers for 2019 are largely drawn from two different sets of film projects.
-Moreover, many screenwriters are employed on projects that are never produced and thus do not receive screen credit.
+A writer's credits play a crucial role in determining their status in the industry and are another important measure of inclusion and equity.
+It is important to note, however, that comparing hiring data from the previous section with the screen credits data in this section is an inexact match.
+Screen credits are rarely determined in the same year that a screenwriter is employed to write a film; thus, the numbers for 2019 are from two different sets of film projects from different years.
+In addition, many screenwriters are employed on projects that are never produced and thus do not have credits determined.

-With that in mind, an examination of screen credits in 2019 reveals similar inequities to those documented in the screenwriter employment data.
+With that in mind, an examination of screen credits in 2019 reveals similar inequities to those documented in the screenwriter hiring data.8

-In 2019, women and people of color both received 19% of screen credits compared to 81% each for men and white writers.
-When the gender and ethnicity data is combined, even more severe forms of underrepresentation become apparent, with women of color receiving only 4% of screen credits.
+In 2019, women and people of color both received 19% of screen credits compared to 81% each for men and white people.
+However, when the gender and ethnicity data is combined, it becomes clear that discrimination is compounded at the intersection of gender and ethnicity, with women of color receiving only 4% of screen credits.